 Our first coffee stop off the Pacific Highway 5 in Ashland is Noble Coffee.
 Noble started in the garage of founder Jared Rennie that grew into a wholesale roaster found in hotels, restaurants, and more.
 It wasn’t long before Jared opened the Noble Coffee flagship cafe in 2009, where it still operates today.
 It houses the location of coffee experimentation & studying to bring you an amazing cup of coffee.
 They showcase brilliant roasts in an approachable way that leaves you wanting to try more.

 Order their Mokha Java Blend.
 The result is a marriage between the brightness from the African coffee and the depth from the Indonesian component.
 It’s dynamic yet balanced.
 Try it like we did as cold brew or iced coffee this summer.

 📍1255 Siskiyou Blvd Ashland, Oregon

 Just a mile away from Noble Coffee is another one of our faves, Case Coffee located at 1255 Siskiyou Blvd Ashland, Oregon.
 Case Coffee began in 2008 by wife and husband Kati & Tim Case.
 Case Coffee is always pushing the envelope with new coffees to try.
 Their mission is to seek and find the best coffees on the planet and I can say some of the juiciest brews I’ve had come from them.
 Since they roast in small batches & source unique beans, don’t wait to try one that catches your eye.
 Here are a few new additions to try this Summer:

 Hope you’re enjoying the ride.
-Stay tuned for our California adventure next!
+Check out our California adventure next!